Each patient in the Children’s Spinal Cord Injury Program is measured by the WeeFIM scale.

 Why is this important?

-The Spinal Cord Injury Program is designed to get patients to a functional level possible to return home and to the community.
-This measurement allows us to modify treatment as necessary.
-The data shows that our patients regain function at a higher rate as patients at national pediatric facilities in 2011.
+The Spinal Cord Injury Program is designed to get patients with spinal cord injuries to a functional level possible to return home and to the community.
+This measurement helps us identify opportunities for improving our level of care as well as adjust a patient's rehabilitation goals to maximize functional independence as he improves.

 How does Children’s make sure we are giving high-quality care?

-- Our CIRU is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) with specialty recognition in spinal cord system of care and pediatric specialty program.
+- Our Inpatient Rehabilitation Program is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) with specialty recognition in spinal cord system of care and pediatric specialty program.

 - We have a ventilator program designed to wean patients off the ventilator when possible.
 When a child must remain on the ventilator, the team prepares the patient and family for a smooth, successful transition to home.